Kernix13/beginner-git-commands/BEGINNER_GIT.md

 git config --global user.name "Name you want displayed" git config --global user.email "Use the email you used for GitHub"

+# Check the name of your main branch
+git config --global init.defaultBranch

+# Change your default branch to "main"
+git config --global init.defaultBranch main

 # Make VS Code your default editor
 git config --global core.editor "code --wait"
 ```